-This guide provides practical advice on how to encourage health and social care professionals and managers to understands, identify and overcome barriers to change, enabling them to change practice in line with the latest guidance.
+This guide provides practical advice on how to encourage health and social care professionals and managers to understand, identify and overcome barriers to change.
+This will enable them to change practice in line with the latest guidance.

 - Part 1 discusses the types of barriers to change encountered in healthcare.

-- Part 2 offers practical suggestions for how to identify the barriers to changes in your organisation.
+- Part 2 offers practical suggestions for how to identify the barriers to change in your organisation.

 - Part 3 shows how to overcome these barriers, and highlights potential levers to help people do this.
 Real life examples are provided illustrating how the methods described have brought about positive changes in a range of situations.

-The first stage in the development of the guide was to commission the Kings Fund to carry out a literature review in the area of changing behaviour and provide a synthesis of the evidence.
+The first stage in the development of the guide was to commission the Kings Fund to carry out a literature review in the area of changing behaviour and provide an overview of the evidence.
 This aimed to identify the types of barriers that exist and the interventions that encourage clinicians to change.

-We held a workshop with end users to support the process of development of the guide and to gain support for the overall direction of travel.
+We held a workshop with users to support the development of the guide and to gain support for the overall direction of our work.
 The workshop explored the barriers that exist, interventions identified from the literature and basic drivers for change at an individual, local, and national level.
 We then carried out a targeted consultation on the draft guide over a 4 week period.
 The consultation comments received were extremely valuable and where appropriate, were incorporated into the guide.